syncfusion/ej2-react-docs/src/charts/range-navigator/data.md

 {% endtab %}

-The following table describes the result of applying some common date time formats to the `labelFormat` property
+The following table shows the results of applying some common DateTime formats to the [`labelFormat`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#labelformat) property.

 <!-- markdownlint-disable MD033 -->
 <table>